Declipsonator/GPTZzzs/README.md

 # GPTZzzs
 ChatGpt/Gpt3 detector bypasser.
-Works with all detectors including GptZero.
+This program takes a text file and replaces a percentage of the words with synonyms.
+This is a simple way to bypass GPT detectors and make your text look more original.
+This is a fun project and should not be used for cheating or any other malicious purposes.

 ## Running
 1. Install Python (This was tested on Python 3.1)